 Algebra I (H) – This course is offered to students who have completed pre-algebra and display strong mathematical skills.
 Topics covered include variable expressions, linear and quadratic equations and inequalities, systems of linear and non-linear equations, factoring polynomials, and simplifying radical and rational expressions.
 The interpretation and solution of verbal problems is incorporated within each skill area.
 Inquiry-based learning and graphing calculator technology are both utilized in this course.
 Students are encouraged to develop precise and accurate habits of mathematical expression.

 Geometry (CP) –This course follows Algebra I. Postulates, theorems, definitions and algebraic properties are studied.
-Students are exposed to deductive reasoning and logical thinking as they examine proofs.
+Students are exposed to deductive reasoning and logical thinking as they examine proofs and classical constructions.
 Congruency, similarity, properties of polygons, right triangles, and circles are studied.

 Geometry (H) – This course follows Algebra I. Postulates, theorems, definitions, and algebraic properties are combined with deductive reasoning and logical thinking to develop proofs.
 Emphasized are the concepts of congruency and similarity, the properties of particular polygons, the right triangle, and the circle.